stephenlaichaowen/dropdown-menu-example-sapper-app/README.md

 Create a directory, for example `sapper-app`

-Clone this repo and and place this under `sapper-app` directory
+Clone this repo and and place under `sapper-app` directory

-Change directory to this repo
+Change directory
 ```
 cd dropdown-menu-example-sapper-app
 ```